Rule 18. Selection of the jury.

 (e)(14) Conduct, responses, state of mind or other circumstances that reasonably lead the court to conclude the juror is not likely to act impartially.
 No person may serve as a juror, if challenged, unless the judge is convinced the juror can and will act impartially and fairly.

-(g) The court may impanel alternate jurors to replace any jurors who are unable to perform or who are disqualified from performing their duties.† Alternate jurors must have the same qualifications and be selected and sworn in the same manner as any other juror.† The prosecution and defense shall each have one additional peremptory challenge for each alternate juror to be chosen.
+(f) Alternate jurors.
+The court may impanel alternate jurors to replace any jurors who are unable to perform or who are disqualified from performing their duties.
+Alternate jurors must have the same qualifications and be selected and sworn in the same manner as any other juror.
+If one or two alternate jurors are called, the prosecution and defense shall each have one additional peremptory challenge.
+If three or four alternate jurors are called, each side shall have two additional peremptory challenges.
 Alternate jurors replace jurors in the same sequence in which the alternates were selected.
-An alternate juror who replaces a juror has the same authority as the other jurors.† The court may retain alternate jurors after the jury retires to deliberate.
+An alternate juror who replaces a juror has the same authority as the other jurors.
+The court may retain alternate jurors after the jury retires to deliberate.
 The court must ensure that a retained alternate does not discuss the case with anyone until that alternate replaces a juror or is discharged.
 If an alternate replaces a juror after deliberations have begun, the court must instruct the jury to begin its deliberations anew.